near/near-sdk-rs/HELP.md

 Simulation testing framework allows to run tests for multiple contract in a simulated runtime environment.
 Read more, [near-sdk-sim](https://github.com/near/near-sdk-rs/tree/master/near-sdk-sim)

-# Appendix
+## Appendix

 ### The traditional way of handling unique prefixes for persistent collections

-Hardcode prefixes in the constructor using a short one letter prefix that was converted to a vec.
+Hardcoded prefixes in the constructor using a short one letter prefix that was converted to a vector of bytes.
-When used nested collection, we had to manually construct a prefix.
+When using nested collection, the prefix must be constructed manually.

 ```rust
 #[near_bindgen]